The story happened when I was studying at a language school in Baguio.

 In Taiwan, our roosters are very polite.

-They crow at 6 or 7 AM—never too early, never too late.
+They crow at 6 or 7 AM.
+It was never too early, never too late.

 They follow the rules!